 In other words, Jesus is not referring to a physical place.
 He is referring to a particular consciousness.
 The consciousness where we accept the dominion of the Supreme Being.
 One can have this consciousness anywhere - because God has dominion over all things.

 But the physical world is a place where self-centeredness is ubiquitous.
 Most of us in the physical world are self-centered, and this is why we are here.
 We are here to learn how to love.

-But the physical world is the place of consequences: Where there is a consequence to every action performed with a self-centered motive ("as you sow, so shall you reap").
+This is why this world is a place of consequences: Where there is a consequence to every action performed with a self-centered motive ("as you sow, so shall you reap").

 The spiritual world is not like the physical dimension.
-Unfortunately, many look at the the spiritual world in this way - that it is like graduating from high school and going to college - and higher grades in high school guarantee placement in college.
+Unfortunately, many see the spiritual world in this way - that it is like graduating from high school and going to college - and higher grades in high school guarantee placement in college.

 Herein lies the secret of the parable.
 Many who read this parable of Jesus might focus upon the people actually working in the vineyard - and the fact that some worked all day and others worked for a few hours.

 But the key to the parable is actually the relationship between the vineyard owner and each laborer: